New business models will halt the band-aid approach to legacy systems as banks look to new architecture that is digital to the core.

 To companies in the banking industry, the story is a familiar one.
 Customers with connectivity at their fingertips are demanding cheaper, faster, and better banking experiences.
 A plethora of challenger banks and new market entrants are emerging to meet these demands – armed with innovative technologies and unencumbered by the legacy infrastructure that restrict traditional financial institutions.
 Yet, traditional banks still have the lion's share of the business, enviably strong brands, large customer bases and high visibility.

 In the face of this, many banks are investing heavily to drive innovation, enhance agility, and become more customer centric.
 For the majority, these investments comprise patchwork upgrades to legacy systems and incremental change.
-Organizations are reluctant, indeed, to walk completely from these systems owing to substantial investments in them, concerns for reliability, and the simple fact that these systems have been so central to past successes.
+Organisations are reluctant, indeed, to walk completely from these systems owing to substantial investments in them, concerns for reliability, and the simple fact that these systems have been so central to past successes.
 Other financial institutions are taking different paths to reposition themselves.

 One thing is clear.
 Traditional banks cannot afford to apply patchwork upgrades to their legacy systems.
 Nor can they assume that system upgrades, even bold and ambitious ones, will translate to a sustainable competitive advantage over the long term.
 While the pace of technology change in financial services has been more gradual than in other industries, in part due to regulatory restrictions on new market entrants in many jurisdictions, the ability of companies to rapidly adapt will only become more critical over time.
 The degree of industry change is such that banks need to think more radically about what they want to become and how they want to get there if they expect to thrive.

 What will the banking industry look like in 2030?
 Business models, just like the industry as a whole, will be transformed by technology.
 New models will emerge in the years ahead putting a halt to the band-aid approach to legacy systems.
-Banks will look to new architecture that is digital to the core, and, more choose to build and migrate to new systems.
+Banks will look to new architecture that is digital to the core, and, more will choose to build and migrate to new systems.

 Challenger banks – such as Starling Bank, Atom Bank and Tandem – have existed in the UK for a number of years.
 Fidor and N26 were the first of the European digital banks.
 The model is now emerging in other parts of the world.
 Indeed, there are approximately 100 challenger banks worldwide, including: